drego85/DDoS-PHP-Script/README.md

 - Introduce the version number, start from 0.1
 - Other fix...

+##Credits
+Andrea Draghetti is the creator of the project, I want thank:
+* @Th3Zer0 to support for coding.

+##License
+GNU General Public License version 2.0 (GPLv2)

 ## Disclaimer

 This tool is written on educational purpose, **please** use it on your own good faith.